 Dr Paul Rowe

-Paul Rowe was born in Edinburgh in 1968.
-He was educated at Rydens Comprehensive School in Surrey, and then at the University of Birmingham, where he studied French and German.
-After two years as a lecteur d'anglais at the Université de Nancy II, he returned to Birmingham in 1993 to start his PhD.
-This he was awarded in 1998.
+I was born in Edinburgh in 1968.
+I was educated at Rydens Comprehensive School in Surrey, and then at the University of Birmingham, where I studied French and German.
+After two years as a lecteur d'anglais at the Université de Nancy II, I returned to Birmingham in 1993 to start my PhD.
+This I was awarded in 1998.

 - Subject Leader (French)

-He serves as a member of the 'Comité Directeur' of the international team preparing a critical edition of the Œuvres complètes de Benjamin Constant for De Gruyter.
-Within that project he oversees the publication of the Correspondance générale de Benjamin Constant.
-In addition to editing the correspondence, he has also contributed to the project in a variety of other capacities.
+I serve as a member of the 'Comité Directeur' of the international team preparing a critical edition of the Œuvres complètes de Benjamin Constant for De Gruyter.
+Within that project I oversee the publication of the Correspondance générale de Benjamin Constant.
+In addition to editing the correspondence, I have also contributed to the project in a variety of other capacities.

-His other research has all developed from the work on Franco-German cultural transfers that he did in his thesis.
-This led him to explore a variety of ways in which ideas were transmitted and received in the nineteenth century, between France and various cultures with which it came into contact, and by means including literary translation, encyclopaedia entries, newspaper articles, and the published and unpublished letters to newspapers.
+My other research has all developed from the work on Franco-German cultural transfers that I did in my thesis.
+This led me to explore a variety of ways in which ideas were transmitted and received in the nineteenth century, between France and various cultures with which it came into contact, and by means including literary translation, encyclopaedia entries, newspaper articles, and the published and unpublished letters to newspapers.

 - PhD in French, University of Birmingham (1998)